aaronvesperman/CarND-LaneLines-P1/writeup.md

 ### 1. Describe your pipeline.
 As part of the description, explain how you modified the draw_lines() function.

 My pipeline consisted of 9 steps.
-First, I converted the images to grayscale, then I applied Gaussian smoothing to blur grayscale image.
+First, I converted the images to grayscale, then I applied Gaussian smoothing to blur grayscale image and found Canny edges.

 ![alt text][image2]

-Next I found Canny edges, created masked edges polygon, deteted straight line edges.
+Next I created masked edges polygon, deteted straight line edges.

 ![alt text][image3]

-Finally I created another masked edges polygon to connect/average/extrapolate into right and left lane lines which I drew on the image.
+Next I created another masked edges polygon to connect/average/extrapolate into right and left lane lines.

+![alt text][image4

+Finally I drew the left and right lanes lines on the original image.

-![alt text][image4]
+![alt text][image5]

 In order to draw a single line on the left and right lanes, I modified the draw_lines() function by finding the slope of each line segment and then finding the average positive slopes and negative slopes (left and right respectively).